hadil-ghazal/Shrinkflation-Project/README.md

 ## Conclusion:

 Shrinkflation is real, but its overall inflation impact is modest.
 The consumer frustration comes from the double/compounud effect which is when two things happen simultaneously: 1.
 Prices are higher **AND** 2.
 Products are smaller more often.
-It's fair to say if only the price went up, or the products decreased in size alone, the impact would be less burdensome.
-But given they are both happening at once, the result feels more "expensive"
+It's fair to say if the price went up alone, or the products decreased in size alone - that the impact would be less burdensome.
+But given they are both happening simultaneously, the result feels more "expensive"

 Combined, all these trends explain why groceries feel more expensive than CPI being assessed in isolation alone suggests.